syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/FAQ/How-to-give-the-space-between-text-and-Icon-in-the-GroupBarItem.md

 ---
 layout: post
-title: How to give the space between text and Icon in the GroupBarItem
+title: How to give the space between text and Icon in the GroupBarItem | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: GroupBar